Matrikon OPC Desktop Historian

 A flexible, reliable and user-friendly solution for capturing data across your network.

-Desktop Historian provides storage for OPC Data and has three components:
+Desktop Historian stores OPC data and includes three main components:

 Core, OPC Server, OPC Client

-In this diagram, two instances of ODH are running on the Target Machine (located in the center).
-By using History Link (HL) the Target Machine is able to independently service data synchronization between two different Enterprise Historians (Honeywell PHD and OSI Pi) and their respective remote buffers/historians.
+The diagram shows two instances of ODH running on the Target Machine (in the center).
+Using History Link (HL), this setup can manage data synchronization between two different Enterprise Historians (Honeywell PHD and OSI Pi) and their remote buffers/historians.

-Instance 1 of ODH combined with HL is pulling data from an ODH in New York City and another ODH located in Boston - pushing the data into Honeywell PHD (the central or ‘Hub’ Historian).
-This is diagrammatically represented as HUB and Spoke network number 1.
+Instance 1 of ODH with HL gathers data from ODHs in New York City and Boston, then sends it to the Honeywell PHD (the central 'Hub' Historian).
+This setup is depicted as HUB and Spoke network 1.

-Instance 2 of ODH is pulling data from an ODH in San Antonio and an ODH at El Paso (it can be any number of smaller historian) and pushing the data into Pi Historian (the central or ‘Hub’ Historian).
-This is diagrammatically represented as HUB and Spoke network number 2.
+Instance 2 of ODH collects data from ODHs in San Antonio and El Paso and sends it to the Pi Historian (the central 'Hub' Historian).
+This is shown as HUB and Spoke network 2.

-Effortlessly collect, store, and access OPC data with ease.
-Enjoy simple setup, high reliability, and quick access for better decision-making.
-Start today!
+Easily collect, store, and access OPC data with minimal effort.
+Benefit from straightforward setup, high reliability, and quick access for improved decision-making.
+Get started today!

 Features

-Only historian you need to meet diverse local data capture requirements
+• The only historian you need for diverse local data capture needs

-Use as a standalone historian or history buffer in large, distributed architectures
+• Can be used as a standalone historian or as a history buffer in large, distributed systems

 Historian features

-ODH can be installed as a stand-alone or Hub and Spoke.
-User will be able to install ODH either as a standalone or Hub and Spoke with History Link option
+• Can be set up as a standalone or Hub and Spoke system with the History Link option

 Performance data